Last updated: 11/05/2016

 The Tesco PLC Board is right behind our approach to building an increasingly diverse business and they support our employee engagement networks and training regarding unconscious bias.

 We believe in creating good jobs at all levels, wherever we are in the world.
 We won’t unlawfully discriminate on the grounds of race, religion or belief, ethnic or national origin, colour, nationality, gender, gender reassignment, sexual orientation, age, disability, marriage and civil partnership, pregnancy and maternity or political opinions.

 We also won’t unlawfully place colleagues at a detriment on the grounds of employment status – fixed term or part time, or membership/non membership of a trade union or other such organisation.

 UK Colleague Engagement Networks

 We recognise the importance of career sponsorship, mentoring and networking to support the development of talent wherever it exists.
 In particular, we want to encourage our colleagues for whom life experience, background or ‘traditional’ role in society has the potential to create barriers.
 Through our support of the self-governing employee engagement networks we are able to inspire colleagues to be themselves at work.
 We work with a number of external organisations to support us with this including Inclusive Employers, Business in the Community on their gender and race streams, ENEI and the Vanguard Mercer Network Group.
-As well as this we currently have five colleague networks:
+As well as this we currently have four colleague networks: